0xVox/traefik-officer/README.md

 # Traefik Officer
-A small Go library designed to enable endpoint level metrics from requests logged in Traefik's access logs.
+A small Go library designed to enable endpoint level prometheus metrics from requests logged in Traefik's access logs.

 ## Config

 ### Command Line Arguments:

 - `--log-file` - Point at your traefik access log.
 - `--include-query-args` - Decide whether or not to split requests to a specific endpoint into separate metrics based on the arguments passed in the URL.
 Not reccomended.
 - `--config-file` - Point towards a json config file to configure ignored patterns.
 Read on for more info.
+- `--listen-port` - Which port to serve metrics on.
+Suggest combining with [this metrics merger](https://github.com/rebuy-de/exporter-merger) to enable receiving metrics from both Traefik and Traefik officer.

 ### Config File
 The config file is used to define things that should be ignored by the metrics publisher.
 An example of such a config file: